Porchetta Sandwich Recipe with Italian Salsa Verde

 - 16 slices porchetta

-- 8 slices sourdough bread (toasted (gluten-free if needed))
+- 8 slices sourdough bread (toasted)

 - 1 recipe Italian salsa verde (recipe below)